bastianallgeier/blog/README.md

-# Kirby Blog Plugin
+# Kirby Blog Plugin λ

-Add a blog to any Kirby installation in a meter of seconds.
+Add a blog to any Kirby installation in a matter of seconds.

+## Disclaimer
+**This plugin is work-in-progress.
+Don't use it in production yet!**

 ## Installation